oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 If the user select the **Copy master cluster hosts public keys to slave cluster** then the following steps will happen

-*   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the Master cluster
-    -   This will create a public key file, which will have the public keys of all the hosts of the Master cluster
+*   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the Master cluster.
+This will create a public key file, which will have the public keys of all the hosts of the Master cluster
 *   Public key file will be copied to the Slave host (through password less ssh)
-*
+*   `gluster system:: execute add_secret_pub` command is used to distribute the public file to all the host of the Slave Cluster

 #### Re-establish password less communication with slave host